Skip to main content

 • Counts of events for events that should never happen (i2c bus write error count, flash write error).
 You can alert if any of these situations are seen.

-• Gauges - These are values sampled at the end of each heartbeat interval.
+• Gauges - These are values sampled at the end of each Heartbeat interval.
 Common items include

 • Battery Metrics (Drop over an hour, current percent)